Health Sciences Summer Camps

 There are two ways to apply: through a school district nomination or the open application.

-Dell Med partners with local school districts to fill enrollment and ensure that the camps are serving local students well.
+Dell Med partners with local school districts and partners to fill enrollment and ensure that the camps are serving local students well.
 Nominations from school district partners comprise 75% of total camp enrollment.
-Nominations are for students currently in the 9th and 10th grade, and participating districts are encouraged to nominated motivated students with diverse talents and potential.
+Each school district and partner designs their own nomination process and decides which schools participate to meet camp eligibility criteria.

 For questions about the camp, contact the team.